GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part2_baseline_report.md

 ### 3.2 Data Sampling

 We constructed a dataset consisting only of the image and the correct diagnosis label (no text context).
 For each question, the correct answer label was extracted and mapped to a class index.
+The final classification layer outputs logits over 156 diagnosis classes, and the model was trained with a batch size of 32.

 The same data splits from the overall pipeline were used: